 Funds with Cumulative Availability

-Some funds allow students to receive a maximum number of terms or overall dollar amount
+Some aid funds are limited to a maximum number of terms or overall dollar amount:

-- Oregon Opportunity Grant: Eligible students may receive support from the Opportunity Grant program for no more than the equivalent of 4 years, i.e. up to 12 quarters or 8 semesters of full-time enrollment.
+- Oregon Opportunity Grant: Eligible students may receive OOG for up to 12 full-time quarters (8 semesters), the equivalent of 4 years at full-time enrollment.
 For students who are enrolled less than full-time, remaining eligibility will be prorated, based on enrollment status.

 Annual and Cumulative Stafford Loan limits

 The Federal Stafford Loan program has both annual and cumulative (lifetime) maximums.
 Annual limits are determined by your grade level and cumulative maximums depend on whether you are an undergraduate or graduate student.
-Click here for more information.
+Read more about Annual and Cumulative Stafford Loan Limits.

 Other types of limits may apply to your overall award or to combinations of funds.
 For instance fee remissions (reduction in your tuition) may come from a variety of departments on campus, but when taken as a whole, can never exceed your total tuition.